tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 A SAD, SAD QUARREL

-Jenny Skunk sat on the floor of Farmer Brown's henhouse, rubbing his head and glaring up at the upper row of nests with eyes red with anger.
+Jenny Skunk sat on the floor of Farmer Brown's henhouse, rubbing her head and glaring up at the upper row of nests with eyes red with anger.
 Of course it was dark in the henhouse, for it was night, but Jenny can see in the dark, just as so many other little people who wear fur can.
-What he saw was the anxious looking face of Unc' Billy Possum staring down at him.
+What she saw was the anxious looking face of Unc' Billy Possum staring down at her.

 "You did that purposely!" snapped Jenny.
 "You did that purposely, and you needn't tell me you didn't."